 Practices and Methodology

-There are no simple answers to questions about how well programs work, and there is no single analytic method that can decipher the complexities that are inherent within the environment and effects of public programs.
+There are no simple answers to questions about how well programs work, and there is no single analytic method that can decipher the complexities that are inherent within the environment and the effects of public programs.
 A range of analytic methods is needed, and often it is preferable to use several methods simultaneously.
-Methods that are helpful in the early developmental stages may not be appropriate later, when the program has become more routinized and regularly implemented.
+Methods that are helpful in the early developmental stages may not be appropriate later when the program has become more routinized and regularly implemented.

 Sometimes information is needed quickly, while at other times more sophisticated long-term studies are needed to understand fully the dynamics of program administration and beneficiary behaviors.
 Over the years, the evaluation field has developed an extensive array of methods that can be applied and adapted to various types of programs, depending upon the circumstances and stages of the program’s implementation.
 Fundamentally, all evaluation methods should be context-sensitive, culturally relevant, and methodologically sound.